-If you are offered BCG vaccination as an adult, it will be arranged by a local healthcare centre.
+If you're offered BCG vaccination as an adult, it'll be arranged by a local healthcare centre.

 How effective is BCG vaccination?

-The BCG vaccine is made from a weakened form of a bacterium closely related to human TB.
-Because the bacterium is weak, the vaccine does not cause any disease but it still triggers the immune system to protect against the disease, giving good immunity to people who receive it.
+The BCG vaccine is made from a weakened strain of TB bacteria.
+Because the bacteria in the vaccine is weak, it triggers the immune system to protect against the disease.

-The vaccine is 70-80% effective against the most severe forms of TB, such as TB meningitis in children.
-It is less effective in preventing respiratory disease, which is the more common form in adults.
+The vaccine is 70 to 80% effective against the most severe forms of TB, such as TB meningitis in children.

 It's less effective in preventing respiratory disease, which is the more common form of TB in adults.